If you have visited here before, you know that one of my goals is to rescue and record family recipes - many of which are Hungarian.

 Getting Ready:

-• bring two eggs to room temperature, reserve one egg white for later
+bring two eggs to room temperature, reserve one egg white for the final egg wash before baking

 2/3 cup dried currants